Santa Maria in Ara Coeli: Interior

 The basilica is built as a nave and two aisles that are divided by Roman columns, which were taken from diverse antique monuments and are all different.
 Among its numerous treasures are Pinturicchio's 15th-century frescoes depicting the life of Saint Bernardino of Siena in the Bufalini Chapel, the first chapel on the right.
 Other features are the wooden ceiling, the inlaid cosmatesque floor, a Transfiguration painted on wood by Girolamo Siciolante da Sermoneta, and works by other artists like Pietro Cavallini (of his frescoes only one survives), Benozzo Gozzoli, and Giulio Romano.

 It also houses the Madonna Aracoeli (Our Lady of the Golden Hands), a Byzantine icon of the 10-11th century, in the altar.
 This Marian image was Pontifically crowned on 29 March 1636 by Pope Urban VIII.
 Pope Pius XII consecrated the people of Rome to the Most Blessed Virgin Mary and her Immaculate Heart in front of this image on 30 May 1948.
 In the transept there is a sepulchral monument by Arnolfo di Cambio.

-The church was also famous in Rome for the wooden statue of the Santo Bambino of Aracoeli, carved in the 15th century of olive wood from the Garden of Gethsemane in modern Israel and covered with valuable ex-votos.
+The church was also famous in Rome for the wooden statue of the Santo Bambino of Aracoeli, carved in the 15th century of olive wood from the Garden of Gethsemane and covered with valuable ex-votos.
 Many Romans believed in the spiritual efficacy of devotion to this statue.
 The French took the statue in 1797, it was then recovered, and then stolen again in February 1994.
 A copy was made from wood from Gethsemane, which copy is presently displayed in its own chapel near the sacristy.
 At midnight Mass on Christmas Eve the image is brought out to a throne before the high altar and unveiled at the Gloria.
 Until Epiphany the bejeweled image resides in the Nativity crib in the left nave of the basilica.

 The relics of Helena, mother of Constantine the Great, are housed in the basilica, as is the tablet with the monogram of Jesus that Bernardino of Siena used to promote devotion to the Holy Name of Jesus.